Zodiac Killer suspects: Ross Sullivan

-Ross Sullivan became a person of interest through the possible link between the Zodiac and the Bates murder.
+Ross Sullivan became a person of interest through the possible link between the Zodiac and the murder of Cheri Jo Bates.
 Sullivan, a library assistant at Riverside City College, was suspected by co-workers after he engaged in disturbing behavior and went missing for several days following the murder.
 Sullivan resembled sketches of the Zodiac, as he sported a crew cut and wore glasses and military-style boots with footprints like those found at the Lake Berryessa murder scene.
+Police were apparently able to verify that Sullivan had an alibi for the time of the Bates murder.
 Sullivan had moved to Northern California in 1967 and was hospitalized multiple times with bipolar disorder and schizophrenia.
 He died in 1977.